What’s the scariest/most exciting thing you’ve done in the past week to help move your business forward?

 And isn’t that what we’re here for?

-So there you have it, 6 ways to look more confident during your next big talk or presentation.
+So there you have it, 6 ways to look more confident whether you’re jumping on stage or on camera.

 Which of these is your favorite?
 Or, do you have a tip you love for looking more confident on camera or on stage?